rheinardkorf/webpack-wordpress-demo/README.md

 That's all you need to setup BrowserSync.

-Run `npm start` which runs Webpack with the --watch flag.
-This is required to run the BrowserSync plugin and start the BrowserSync server.
+Run `npm start` which runs Webpack with the --watch flag and also runs the BrowserSync plugin to start the BrowserSync server.

 This should trigger the default browser to open the Local URL at the designated port.
 You will also see an External URL